mriekkinen/openplacefinder/README.md

-# POIGuru
+# OpenPlaceFinder

-POIGuru is a web mapping application which helps users discover various points of interest in the OpenStreetMap database.
+OpenPlaceFinder is a web application which helps users discover various points of interest in the OpenStreetMap database.

 Please note that this project is still *under development*.